-Spaghetti squash with chicken – lower in calories and carbohydrates, high in protein, healthy fats, aromatic flavors and with a delightful taste and texture.
+Spaghetti squash with chicken - lower in calories and carbohydrates, high in protein, healthy fats, aromatic flavors, a delightful taste and texture.

-The resulting concoction – this Spaghetti Squash Chicken Pasta – has 30% less carbohydrates and 20% less calories for the same gastronomic experience.
+The resulting creation is lower in carbohydrates and calories for the same gastronomic experience.
 You can of course, use all of spaghetti squash instead of vermicelli for a further reduction.

-But you must be cognizant of the fact that, although this is a great textural substitute for noodle style pasta, it still does not taste exactly like the “real” pasta.
+But remember that, although this is a great textural substitute for noodle style pasta, it still does not taste exactly like the "real" pasta.
 For most people though, the amount of substitution I have used will deliver the suitable taste and nutrition results.

 Spaghetti squash is a variety of winter squash with pale yellow flesh, which yields noodle like strands once it is cooked.
 But it is a lot lower in carbohydrates and calories than the comparable variety of pasta.